olewhalehunter/kommissar/README.md

 Kommissar is a

 1. browser automation development environment using Emacs and an interactive browser addon
-2. Common Lisp library for generating and maintaining web user simulation applications
+2. Common Lisp/ParenScript library for generating and maintaining web user simulation applications

 Kommissar's primary function is to compile lisp userscripts from manually recorded actions in the browser that you can then use to build web-oriented programs or bots.